NitorCreations/OperationChina2013/README.md

 # Developer Oriented Presentation Engine #

+This repository contains a presentation engine that is meant to run on the Raspberry Pi and a sample presentation with a reasonable amount of slides.

+## Background ##

 So I won a Raspberry Pi from [this session](https://oraclecn.activeevents.com/connect/sessionDetail.ww?SESSION_ID=2231) at JavaOne and as [Stephen Chin](http://steveonjava.com/) gave it to me, he asked me to let him know if I did anything cool with it.